Error-331/code_tests/docs/bible/links.md

 Real Treasure - November 3 (Financial riches are worthless on the day of wrath, but righteousness delivers from death; be content in Christ);

 Trampled Underfoot - November 4 (Think about how incredible our God is to hide so much potential life in the soil);

+On Loan - November 5 (We don't own anything in life - it's all on loan from God);